 Figure D3.
-Eelgrass and other habitat types in Humboldt Bay (from Schlosser and Eicher, 2012).
+Eelgrass and other habitat types in Humboldt Bay (Schlosser and Eicher, 2012) and Herring spawn coverage.

 Figure D4.
-Eelgrass and other habitat types in the Eel River estuary (from Schlosser and Eicher, 2012).
+Eelgrass and other habitat types in the Eel River estuary (Schlosser and Eicher, 2012).

 Figure D5.
 Eelgrass habitat in Ten Mile River estuary.